robertostrabelli/notscape-composer/README.md

 #### Posts
-Copy the demo post and rename with this filename format: 2019-12-31_The-title-of-my-text.php
+Copy the demo post and rename with this filename format: 2019-12-31_The-title-of-my-text.php .
+Otherwise it will not be displayed in timeline.php

 If you name a post file starting with 0, it will not be displayed in the list.
 It can be a draft system.

 #### Pages

+Create pages with the name you prefer, preferably friendly, with words separated by - or _ and no special characters.
+Do not start with number 2.

-Create new pages or delete pages you don't want to use except index.php and timeline.php.
+Delete default pages you don't want except index.php and timeline.php.
 Don't forget to adapt the menu in the 002.php file.
+Or don't put it in the menu if you want them to be accessed only from other locations.
+Be creative!

 #### Images
 For organization purposes, try placing images in annual folders in assets/img/